davidabacon/homebridge-filebased-watersensor/README.md

-# homebridge-filebased-contactsensor
+# homebridge-filebased-watersensor
-A filebased contact sensor for Homebridge
+A filebased leak sensor for Homebridge

-This plugin sensor monitors the modification time of an "open file" and a "closed file" to determine the state of a door.
+This plugin sensor monitors the modification time of an "leak file" and a "noleak file" to determine the state of a leak sensor.

 For background, this is my way of kludging together integration of a yolink door sensors into homekit.